 You have surely seen our simple 2D column chart.
-Simple and elegant, it is one of the most used charts from our entire suite.
+Simple and elegant, it is one of the most used charts in our entire suite.

 What you probably did not know is that you can convert this simple design into a much more modern design, the round-edged column chart, just by setting <chart useRoundEdges=’1′ …>